amajor/widget-tree-saver/README.md

 # Trees Saved Wiget

-This is a simple dashboard widget that can be used to display the number of trees being saved based on the number of sheets passed into the component.
+This is a simple ReactJS dashboard-type widget used to display the number of trees saved based on the number of sheets passed into the component.

 ## Getting Started